OpenTalker/SadTalker/docs/best_practice.md

 ### About `--enhancer`

-For better facial quality, we intergate [gfpgan](https://github.com/TencentARC/GFPGAN) and [real-esrgan](https://github.com/xinntao/Real-ESRGAN) for different purpose.
+For higher resolution, we intergate [gfpgan](https://github.com/TencentARC/GFPGAN) and [real-esrgan](https://github.com/xinntao/Real-ESRGAN) for different purpose.
 Just adding `--enhancer <gfpgan or RestoreFormer>` or `--background_enhancer <realesrgan>` for the enhancement of the face and the full image.

 ```bash
 # make sure above packages are available: